ray-project/ray/doc/source/serve/advanced.rst

   config = {"num_replicas": 2}
   client.update_backend_config("my_scaled_endpoint_backend", config)

-This will scale up or down the number of workers that can accept requests.
+This will scale up or down the number of replicas that can accept requests.

 Using Resources (CPUs, GPUs)
 ============================

-To assign hardware resources per worker, you can pass resource requirements to ``ray_actor_options``.
+To assign hardware resources per replica, you can pass resource requirements to ``ray_actor_options``.
-By default, each worker requires one CPU.
+By default, each replica requires one CPU.
 To learn about options to pass in, take a look at :ref:`Resources with Actor<actor-resource-guide>` guide.

 For example, to create a backend where each replica uses a single GPU, you can do the